monikase/Data-Analytics-Projects/5-Soft Skills PowerBI/README.md

 ## Summary & Key Insights

 Over the past year, the company has achieved outstanding growth, redefining success within its industry.

-Revenue increased by 57%, with profit rising by 74%, reaching $6.18M, driven primarily by online sales growth of 186%.
+- Revenue increased by 57%
+- Profit rising by 74% - reaching $6.18M
+- Primarily driven by online sales growth of 186%.

 ### Key Takeaways & Actionable Strategies: